Mediation Analysis Synthetic Control

-{ \textbf{Abstract:} The synthetic control method (SCM) allows estimation of the causal effect of an intervention in settings where panel data on just a few treated units and control units are available.
-We show that the existing SCM as well as its extensions can be easily modified to estimate how much of the ``total'' effect goes through observed causal channels.
-The additional assumptions needed are arguably very mild in many settings.
-Furthermore, in an illustrative empirical application we estimate the effects of adopting the euro on labor productivity in several countries and show that a reduction in the Economic Complexity Index helped to mitigate the negative short run effects of adopting the new currency in some countries and boosted the positive effects in others.
+{ \textbf{Abstract:} The synthetic control method (SCM) allows estimating the causal effect of an intervention in settings where panel data on a small number of treated and control units are available.
+We show that the existing SCM, as well as its extensions, can be easily modified to estimate how much of the ``total'' effect goes through observed causal channels.
+Our new mediation analysis synthetic control (MASC) method requires additional assumptions that are arguably mild in many settings.
+We illustrate the implementation of MASC in an empirical application estimating the direct and indirect effects of an anti-smoking intervention (California's Proposition 99).